-- If one of the follower boilers has an indirect fired water heater connected directly to it, the address of this boiler must be 2 or greater. - It is recommended but not necessary to address boilers in the order that they are wired. - No two boilers can have the same address. - 1.
+- The boiler addressed as 1 will share its alarm output with the master boiler. - If one of the follower boilers has an indirect fired water heater connected to it, the address of this boiler must be 2 or greater. - It is recommended but not necessary to address boilers in the order that they are wired. - No two boilers can have the same address. - It is not required to use all consecutive address numbers.
+For example, in a 2 boiler with an indirect connected to the follower, the follower address would be 2 (address 1 not used). - 1.
 Make sure there is no demand for heat.
 Boilers cannot be programmed if there is a demand for heat. - 2.
 Apply power to the follower boiler you are working on. - 3.
 Enter the installer menu following instructions in Part 10 of this manual. - 4.
 Set parameter 15 to 1 for the first follower, 2 for the second follower, etc., depending on the boiler you are programming. - 5.
-Verify that Parameter 23 is set to Common Flue. - 6.
-Exit the installer menu.
+Verify that parameter 23 is set to 0.
+This makes the boiler a follower.

+6. Exit the installer menu.